 Routers have played a part in mobile networks as early as the transition to 3G and have become more central in 4G.
 But while IP-based traffic has been an integral part of core and backhaul aggregation sites, many cell sites have continued to rely on layer-2 (L2) switching.

 However, 5G use cases can no longer rely solely on L2 switches at the cell site level.
 Many of 5G’s advanced services, high capacities and low latencies rely on end-to-end layer-3 (L3) routing for more efficient traffic handling and more resilient networks.

 For years, cell site routers (CSRs), also known as cell site gateways (CSGs), have been offered as monolithic solutions by a few large vendors.
 These closed systems combine propriety hardware and software that lock customers into the vendors’ ecosystems.
 Such solutions have been difficult to scale, and the relative lack of competition have kept costs high and slowed innovation.

-With the arrival of 5G, disaggregated cell site gateways (DCSGs) have emerged as an attractive alternative to this closed approach.
+With the arrival of 5G, disaggregated cell site gateways (DCSG) have emerged as an attractive alternative to this closed approach.

 Disaggregated routing is an open architecture that decouples the hardware and software elements of CSGs/CSRs.

 The Open Optical & Packet Transport (OOPT) Project Group of the Telecom Infra Project (TIP) has defined a DCSG as an open white-box cell site gateway device for existing 4G and emerging 5G mobile infrastructures.
 As a cell site gateway, a DCSG supports L2, L3 and MPLS features with native time synchronization protocols.

 Put simply, DSCGs decouple the physical device from the network operating system (NOS) and applications that run on it.
 Vendors are free to create and innovate using non-proprietary open standards that allow easy interoperability between compliant hardware and software.